observIQ/stanza/docs/operators/flatten.md

 Example usage:

 <hr>
-Flatten an object to the base of the record
+Flatten an object to the base of the body
 <br>
 <br>